 Christmas Moss

-If you opt to maintain your tank with actual plants, you’ll need a light source to keep them alive.
-If you still haven’t set up your Betta tank (or if you want to improve), we recommend investing in a high-quality all-in-one light system.
-All-in-one systems provide all of the necessary lighting and filtration.
+If you maintain your tank with live plants, you’ll usually need an artificial light source to keep them alive.
+If you still haven’t set up your Betta tank (or want to improve), we recommend investing in a high-quality light system.
+LED lights are best, and with so many different lights available, you can find a light system that suits your design and budget needs.

 Fake Plants for Your Bettas

-If you can’t afford to buy and maintain live plants, you don’t have to leave your tank empty.
-Artificial plants like the Betta Amazon Sword and Marina Pink Orchid can spruce up your tank and still give your bettas something to look at, sniff, and swim around in.
+If you can’t afford to buy and maintain live plants (or you simply don’t have time for the maintenance), you don’t have to leave your tank empty.
+Artificial plants like the betta Amazon sword and Marina pink orchid can spruce up your tank and still give your bettas something to explore, hide among, and rest on.

 Zoo Med Betta Hammock